Quarterly Essay 40

 - Our Price:

-The Hawke, Keating and Howard years were ones of bold reform; recently we have seen an era of power without purpose.
+In the last Quarterly Essay for 2010, George Megalogenis considers Australia’s political dead zone.
+The Hawke, Keating and early Howard years were ones of bold reform; recently we have seen an era of power without purpose.
 But why?
 Is it down to powerful lobbies, or the media, or a failure of leadership, or all of the above?
 And whatever the case, how will hard decisions be taken for the future?

-In a brilliant analysis, Megalogenis dissects the cycle of polls, focus groups and presidential politics and explores what it has done to the prospect of serious, difficult reform and the style of our leaders.
-He argues that politics-as-usual has become a self-defeating game and mounts a persuasive case for a different model of leadership.
+In Trivial Pursuit, Megalogenis dissects the cycle of polls, focus groups and presidential politics and what it has done to the prospect of serious, difficult reform.
+He argues that politics-as-usual has become a self-defeating game and mounts a persuasive case for a different style of leadership.
+From now on, he argues, it is the key divisions between young and old, and north and south, that will shape the nation’s future.
+But can a hung parliament and a pragmatic Labor leader rise to the challenge?

 This issue also contains correspondence relating to the previous issue QE39 Power Shift by Hugh White.
 Correspondence relating to QE40 Trivial Pursuit will appear in the next issue.